jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 It is a form of malware, but since we are using a VM with nothing personable on it, it will just be used to flag our detection rule on LimaCharlie.
 - **Review Source Code / Download here: [https://github.com/AlessandroZ/LaZagne](https://github.com/AlessandroZ/LaZagne)**

-1. If you attempt to install LaZagne, it will be blocked by Windows Security. **Disable Windows Security** by turning off **real-time protection** under **Virus & Threat Protection** settings.
+1. If you attempt to install LaZagne, it will be blocked by Windows Security. **Disable Windows Security** by turning off **real-time protection** under **Virus & Threat Protection** settings on YOUR VM.

 2. Install LaZagne from the link listed above.
 If prompted to keep the file, select "keep anyway".
-- *If it still fails to download, you can add exclusions for the Downloads folder or your entire drive if need be.*
+- *If it still fails to download, you can add exclusions for the Downloads folder or your entire drive if need be on Windows Defender.*

 3. In the downloads folder, shift and right click to open an administrator PowerShell window in your directory.